What Castles can you visit in County Carlow?

 Check out all the Castles I’ve been visiting in County Carlow.

-County Carlow’s historic attractions are many, include a number of fine castles from medieval ruins, National Monuments of Ireland to a fully preserved castle open to the public and castle beeing now a private house.
 So far I visited 10 Castles in County Carlow.
-Writers over the years have claimed that there were over 150 castles […]Read More
+County Carlow’s historical attractions are many.
+Including a number of fine castles, from medieval ruins and the National Monuments of Ireland to a fully preserved castle open to the public, and also, the castle which is now a private house.
+Writers over the years have claimed […]Read More

-Near the village of Myshall (10 minutes drive) at Rathnageeragh are the remains of 14th century Rathnageeragh Castle.
-Rathnageeragh means “fort of the sheep“, name after the sheeps runs there on the slopes of Mount Leinster.
+Near the village of Myshall (10 minutes drive) at Rathnageeragh are the remains of 14th-century Rathnageeragh Castle.
+Rathnageeragh means “fort of the sheep“, named after the sheep that runs there on the slopes of Mount Leinster.
 Rathnageeragh is a small townland situated nearby to Knockendrane and Knockdramagh Bridge.
 The ruins of Rathnageeragh Castle are situated […]Read More

-Not far from Hacketstown, in the east of County Carlow, outskirts of Clonmore village, can be found the ruin of Clonmore Castle.
-Of all the castles of County Carlow (and in the fifteenth century, there were at least one hundred and fifty) none has more impressive remains than that of the castle of Clonmore.
-The […]Read More
+Not far from Hacketstown, in the east of County Carlow, the outskirts of Clonmore village, can be found the ruin of Clonmore Castle.
+What`s more, of all the castles of County Carlow (and in the fifteenth century, there were at least one hundred and fifty) none has more impressive remains than that of the castle […]Read More

-During my visit at Graiguenamanagh, Co.
-Kilkenny I discovered by chance a ruins of Tinnahinch Castle.
-The ruins of the castle are behind a modern house on the east bank of River Barrow, the County Carlow side of the river.
-Unfortunately it is not possible to enter.
-An old ruin, located beside the Lock at […]Read More
+During my visit to Graiguenamanagh, Co.
+Kilkenny I discovered by chance the ruins of Tinnahinch Castle.
+So, the ruins of the castle are behind a modern house on the east bank of River Barrow, the County Carlow side of the river.
+Unfortunately, it is not possible to enter.
+An old ruin, located beside the Lock […]Read More

 Out of hundreds of ruined castles across Ireland, Ballymoon Castle is one of the more unique and mysterious.
-It is situated in the Barrow Valley, approximately 2 miles (3 km) east of Muine Bheag (Bagenalstown), County Carlow, Ireland.
+Situated in the Barrow Valley, approximately 2 miles (3 km) east of Muine Bheag (Bagenalstown), County Carlow, Ireland.
 Ballymoon Castle is located only 3,8 km from Ballyloughan Castle.
-Like many other Irish castles, Ballymoon has […]Read More
+Like many other Irish castles, Ballymoon has no recorded […]Read More

 Ballyloughan Castle is a ruined castle and National Monument of Ireland.
 Located in County Carlow near Bagenalstown.
-Today, a twin-towered gatehouse, the hall and foundations of one of the corner towers, dating to about 1300 remain.
-Ballyloughan`s gatehouse, which protected the entrance to the castle, is one of the finest example of its type in […]Read More
+Today, a twin-towered gatehouse, the hall, and the foundations of one of the corner towers, dating to about 1300 remain.
+What`s more, Ballyloughan`s gatehouse, which protected the entrance to the castle, is one of the finest examples of […]Read More

-On the way to Clogrennan Wood you will see this beautiful arch lovely setting beside the River Barrow – this is the remains of the ancient Clogrennane Castle.
+On the way to Clogrennan Wood, you will see this beautiful arch.
+Lovely setting beside the River Barrow – this is the remains of the ancient Clogrennane Castle.
 Located about two miles distant from Carlow town.
-And this is one of the National Monument of Ireland in County Carlow.
-Clogrennane Castle was built by sometime in the 15th century in […]Read More
+Clogrennane Castle is one of the National Monuments of Ireland in County Carlow.
+Thus, the Castle was built sometime […]Read More

-Huntington Castle in Clonegal village, is the seat of the international organization “The Fellowship of Isis” – FOI (Team of Isis), associating 21,000 members in many countries.
+Huntington Castle in Clonegal village, is the seat of the international organization “The Fellowship of Isis”.
+FOI (Team of Isis) associating 21,000 members in many countries.
 The team of Isis was founded by Olivia Robertson – a descendant of the family and the owner of the castle.
-FOI’s task is to promote knowledge about […]Read More
+FOI’s task is to promote knowledge about the […]Read More

-Huntington Castle, also known as Clonegal Castle, from the name of Clonegal village in County Carlow, the ancient seat of the Esmonde family is today one of Ireland’s historical treasures.
+Huntington Castle is also known as Clonegal Castle.
+From the name of Clonegal village in County Carlow.
+First the ancient seat of the Esmonde family is today one of Ireland’s historical treasures.
 Voted one of Ireland’s top 20 Hidden Gems by The Guardian.
 It is situated on the road between Dublin and Wexford.
-The castle was built […]Read More
+The castle […]Read More

-This small castle is located on Pollerton Road.
-And it is called Pollerton Castle.
-It is a castle built in 1839.
-It is currently the house of local entrepreneur Mr. Richard Healy, the company’s founder of funeral R. Healy & Son – known throughout County Carlow. `Richard Healy (1911 – 1993) founded the funeral business in March 1944.
+On Pollerton Road, is located a small castle, called Pollerton Castle, built in 1839.
+It is currently the house of local entrepreneur Mr. Richard Healy, the company’s founder of funeral R. Healy & Son – known throughout County Carlow.
+Richard Healy (1911 – 1993) founded the funeral business in March 1944.
 He was a local […]Read More

-One of the most valuable monuments in Carlow are the ruins of a medieval fortified castle.
+One of the most valuable monuments in Carlow Town is the ruins of a medieval fortified castle.
 Carlow Castle is located on the banks of the River Barrow.
-And there is a first monument which I have visited in Carlow Town and have taken my first photos.
-So I can said here started the idea of […]Read More
+And it is the first monument that I visited in Carlow Town and have taken my first photos.
+So I can say here started the idea of […]Read More